Meshaal-A/DuelX/README.md

 - The goal is to reduce your opponent's health to zero to win the round.
 The game includes multiple rounds, and the first player to win the majority of rounds wins the match.
 Victory is celebrated with a dynamic win screen!

 ## Downloads
-You can download the latest release of **Street Fighter** from the following link:
+You can download the latest release of **DuelX** from the following link:

 [![Version](https://img.shields.io/github/v/release/Meshaal-A/DuelX?color=%230567ff&label=Latest%20Release&style=for-the-badge)](https://github.com/Meshaal-A/DuelX/releases/latest)